soar-tech/strapi/docs/3.x.x/guides/database.md

 ---

 ### Install on Atlas: MongoDB Atlas

+Follow these steps to create a Strapi project locally using the MongoDB database.

 We will create a database that we can use in production and access from an external hosting solution.
 Which means you will have a development database on your local computer and your live database on MongoDB Atlas.